-Firefighter's Pension Scheme - The actuary has made an allowance in line with the Government's final remedy.
-Given the uncertainty in how members' benefits will accrue over the remedy period, the actuary has made assumptions in order to determine which scheme the member will choose to accrue benefits in.
+Firefighter's Pension Scheme - The actuary has made an allowance in line with the Government's final remedy. in the actuary has estimated for eligible members, whether the rolled back legacy benefits or the alternative CARE benefits accrued during the remedy period are likely to be the most valuable and has assumed that the most valuable benefits will be those that are chosen to be put into payment at retirement.

-Local Government Pension Scheme - an estimated McCloud judgement allowance has been built into the the formal valuation results so the impact continues to be included within the balance sheet at 31 March 2024 (as per the 2023 accounting approach).
+Local Government Pension Scheme - an estimated McCloud judgement allowance has been built into the formal valuation results, so the impact continues to be included within the balance sheet at 31 March 2025).